tanmay-bhat/tanmay-bhat.github.io/content/posts/grafana-remote-db.md

 ### **Gotchas**

 - In the above example, I’ve mentioned DB host as `host.docker.internal` since my DB is accessible through [localhost](http://localhost) of the host machine.
-- If its AWS RDS or similar managed DB, just mention the DB connection URL and enable SSL verification.
+- If it's AWS RDS or similar managed DB, just mention the DB connection URL and enable SSL verification.
 - Regarding DB user, for this example, I haven’t created a separate DB user, but if you’re running a similar setup in production, it is highly advised that you create one.

 ### Data Persistence in Docker

-- The v9 version of Grafana stores almost all data inside its database, including alert configurations.
+- Grafana v9 stores almost all data inside its database, including alert configurations.
 - We can check that by listing the tables inside our Grafana database :

 ```sql